 Damage to Nonconforming Buildings and Structures.
 A building that by reason of the passage of this Ordinance has become legally nonconforming, and thereafter is damaged by fire, explosion, act of God, or the public enemy to the extent of more than 50 percent of its value, shall not be restored except in conformity with the regulations of the zoning district in which it is located.
 When damaged by less than 50 percent of its value, a legally nonconforming building may be repaired or reconstructed up to its original size, and used as before the time of damage, provided such repairs or reconstruction are completed within one (1) year of the date of such damage.

 NON-CONFORMING LOTS OF RECORD.
 Where a lot, parcel or tract of land is in legal existence on the effective date of this Ordinance, and such lot is smaller than the minimum lot size required for the zoning district, a non-conforming lot of record shall be deemed to exist.
 For the purpose of establishing the legal existence of a lot, parcel or tract of land, evidence may be presented that the lot, parcel or tract was legally created by plat, recorded deed, recorded warranty deed, recorded contract of sale or purchase agreement executed prior to the effective date of this ordinance.
-Any allowed use may be altered or enlarged on a non-conforming lot of record so long as all other development standards are met.
-Any conditional use that is proposed to be altered, or enlarged on a non-conforming lot of record shall comply with the requirements of this ordinance.
+Any allowed or conditional use may be developed, altered or enlarged on a non-conforming lot of record so long as all other development standards are met and the appropriate reviews are completed.

 SECTION 17.08 FEES

-A fee shall be paid at the time a zoning permit is issued.
-A fee shall also be paid upon application for a conditional use, variance, or ordinance amendment.
+A fee shall be paid upon application for a conditional use, variance, or ordinance amendment.
 The fees shall be set by resolution of the Board of Trustees.

 SECTION 17.09 COURT REVIEW OF BOARD OF TRUSTEE DECISIONS